ibmresilient/resilient-community-apps/fn_remedy/README.md

 ## Function - Remedy: Create Incident
-Create a new incident in Remedy from a Resilient task.
+Create a new incident in Remedy from a SOAR task.

  ![screenshot: fn-remedy-create-incident ](./doc/screenshots/fn-remedy-create-incident.png)